loganbvh/current-reconstruction/README.md

 # current-reconstruction

-This repo implements a Fourier transform inversion of the 2D Biot-Savart law to reconstruct a 2D current density distribution from an image of the out-of-plane magnet field B_z, or a magnetic flux signal given by B_z convolved with a magnetic sensor's point spread function (PSF) or imaging kernel.
+This repo implements a Fourier transform inversion of the 2D Biot-Savart law to reconstruct a 2D current density distribution from an image of the out-of-plane magnetic field B_z, or a magnetic flux signal given by B_z convolved with a magnetic sensor's point spread function (PSF) or imaging kernel.

 The method is based the following reference: